Let's Learn the Difference Between MAKE and DO (with Practice Exercises)

 "What are you making for dinner?"
 "I’m making pasta."

-“I've made a lot of friends in Spain.”
+“I made a lot of friends when I lived in Italy.”

 “She needs to make a decision by the end of the day.”